Trump administration family separation policy: Allegations of forced medication and mistreatment

 There are concerns that the facilities that children were held in may have in the past been associated with the forcible drugging of children.
 The Texas Tribune reported that detained children who had previously been held at the Shiloh Treatment Center said they had been forcibly treated with antipsychotic drugs by the facility personnel, based on legal filings from a class action lawsuit.
 According to the filings, the drugs made the children listless, dizzy and incapacitated, and in some cases unable to walk.
 According to a mother, after receiving the drug, her child repeatedly fell, hitting her head and eventually ending up in a wheel chair.
 Another child said she tried to open a window, at which point one of the supervisors hurled her against a door, choked her until she fainted and had a doctor forcibly administer an injection while she was being held down by two guards.
 A forensic psychiatrist consulted by the Tribune compared the practice to what "the old Soviet Union used to do".

 The treatment center is one of the companies that have been investigated on charges of mistreating children, although the federal government continues to employ the private agency which runs it as a federal contractor.

 On July 30, 2018, a federal judge ruled that government officials have been in violation of state child welfare laws when giving psychotropic drugs to migrant children without first seeking the consent of their parents or guardians.
 According to the ruling given by Judge Dolly Gee, staff members have admitted to signing off on medications in lieu of a parent, relative, or guardian.
 The judge also ordered that the government must move all children from the facility except for those deemed by a licensed professional to pose a "risk of harm" to themselves or others.

-From 2014 to 2018, the Office of Refugee Resettlement received 4,556 allegations of sexual abuse or sexual harassment of immigrant children, 1,303 of which were referred to US Justice Department.
+From 2014 to 2018, the Office of Refugee Resettlement received 4,556 allegations of sexual abuse or sexual harassment of immigrant children, 1,303 of which were referred to U.S. Justice Department.

 Deterrence

-Government data from 2018 suggests that the family separation policy did little to deter migrants from crossing the US border illegally.
+Government data from 2018 suggests that the family separation policy did little to deter migrants from crossing the U.S. border illegally.